 Bottom line, there is no one best way to homeschool.
 As you consider how to start homeschooling, know there’s a lot of freedom and room to grow.

 Homeschooling will also have a cost, but it doesn’t need to be expensive.
-You will need basic school supplies and materials for everyday class, such as pencils and paper or a dry erase set.
+You will need basic school supplies and materials for everyday class, such as pencils and paper or a dry-erase set.
 You will need art supplies if you plan to teach your children about art.
-If you plan to take your children on field trips or sign them up for extracurricular lessons, you’ll need to have money set aside for that.
+If you plan to take your children on field trips or sign them up for extracurricular activities, you’ll need to have money set aside for that.

 There are plenty of free materials available online, though.
 Khan Academy offers online, video lessons beginning with kindergarten through high school.
 Note that Khan Academy is aligned with Common Core, which you may or may not want.
 Ambleside Online is an excellent free curriculum that only requires you to obtain the books used in reading assignments, and many of those are either free or extremely inexpensive.

 You can read about my family’s curriculum choice here.